 Retain all your original receipts **ONLY SEND COPIES**

 A map of your route must accompany all your other documentation.
 This can be a photocopy or old trail map.
 Mark out your starting and ending locations along with circled stops for fuel along the way.
 If you use a GPS or locater device, please feel free to include those maps as well.

 - Maps documenting your route

 - Completed witness and log forms

 - Completed application

 - Merchandise/payment forms

 Icy Cheeks Endurance acknowledges that documentation may not always be able to be followed 100%.
 If for any reason, there is a discrepancy during your ride please include a quick note explaining what happened and we will do our best to come up with a solution. (example: the gas station was closed when we entered the town to complete our ride and we’re unable to obtain a time stamped receipt) Under certain circumstances if your other documentation supports that you in fact completed the ride a witness statement would suffice.
 Your witness will be called to verify your finishing time and location.

-Step 6 - Send Documents With A Money Order
+Step 6 - Send Documents

 Before issuing your certification, the ICE committee may ask you questions to clarify certain aspects of your ride.
 Our process for certification is very thorough which produces a high standard to your endurance ride.
 When you receive your ICE certification you know that you have completed something that not just any snowmobile rider has.
 This does take time, but we work diligently to have your certification to you as soon as possible.
 Our committee consists of volunteers so please be patient as certifications could take a couple of months.